A short proof of the straightening theorem: Introduction

 It is a pleasure to acknowledge fruitful exchanges with Bastiaan Cnossen, Markus Land, Sil Linskens, Ieke Moerdijk and Ferdinand Wagner about the contents of this paper.
 Furthermore, we would like to thank all participants of the lecture course `Higher categories and homotopical algebra' held in the summer term 2020 at the University of Bonn for sitting through the first exposition of the material.

-During the preparation of this paper FH was a member of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG), grant no.\ EXC 2047 390685813, GH was supported by the European Research council (ERC) through the grant ``Chromatic homotopy theory of spaces'', grant no. 950048, and JR was funded by the Dutch Research Council (NWO) through the grant ``The interplay of orientations and symmetry'', grant no. OCENW.KLEIN.364.
+During the preparation of this paper FH was a member of the Hausdorff Center for Mathematics at the University of Bonn funded by the German Research Foundation (DFG), grant no.\ EXC 2047-390685813, GH was supported by the European Research council (ERC) through the grant ``Chromatic homotopy theory of spaces'', grant no. 950048, and JR was funded by the Dutch Research Council (NWO) through the grant ``The interplay of orientations and symmetry'', grant no. OCENW.KLEIN.364.
+During the revision FH was further supported by the DFG through the CRC/TRR 358 ``Integral structures in representation theory and geometry", grant no. TRR 358-49139240, at the University of Bielefeld.